 The grand scenery of Rocky Mountain National Park is the product of a complex geologic history spanning almost two billion years.
 The area occupied by the park has been repeatedly uplifted and eroded.
 Although many of its mountaintops have been flattened by ancient erosion, recent glaciation has left steep scars, U-shaped valleys, lakes and moraine deposits

-The park's oldest rocks were produced when plate movements subjected seas sediments to intense pressure and heat.
-The resulting metamorphic rocks (shist and gneiss) are estimated to be 1.8 billion years old.
-Later, large intrustions of hot magma finally cooled about 1.4 billion years ago to form a core of crystalline igneous rock (mostly granite).
+The park's oldest rocks were produced when plate movements subjected sea sediments to intense pressure and heat.
+The resulting metamorphic rocks (schist and gneiss) are estimated to be 1.8 billion years old.
+Later, large intrusions of hot magma finally cooled about 1.4 billion years ago to form a core of crystalline igneous rock (mostly granite).

 During the long Paleozoic Era, the park area frequently submerged, lifted up and eroded.